pyladies/project-communications/README.md

 1. Chapter Lead Engagement
 1. Translation

+### Schedule

+- We work in sprints (4 week)
+- Every two weeks we have a quick catch up (i.e. slack...tbc) to check in on everyone and offer support if needed
+- We meet at the end of each cycle to discuss our work during a retrospective which is followed by sprint planning

 # Contributing

-If you would like to join, open an issue requesting to join using the [contributor template](https://github.com/pyladies/project-communications/issues/new/choose).
+If you would like to join,

+1. open an issue requesting to join using the [contributor template](https://github.com/pyladies/project-communications/issues/new/choose).
+1. join our slack channel [#project-communications](https://pyladies.slack.com/archives/CQMFU03T4)